City profile

 Metro Manila is Southeast Asia's second largest metro area with a population of 28 million and is the capital of The Philippines.
 Eighty percent of Metro Manila's economy is generated by the services sector, followed by manufacturing.
-Some key industries include real estate, e-commerce, construction, tourism and BPO.
+Some key industries include real estate, ecommerce, construction, tourism and Business Process Outsourcing (BPO).
 The city has one of the highest population densities in the world.

-Climate readiness, or a lack thereof, will threaten Manila's competitiveness in the coming years.
-Manila is one of the most vulnerable cities to sea level rise.
+Climate readiness, or a lack thereof, will threaten Metro Manila's competitiveness in the coming years.
+Metro Manila is one of the most vulnerable cities to sea level rise.
 Additionally, peripheral coastal cities are sinking due to declining water tables.
-Finally, the city experiences a severe urban heat island effect linked to unprecedented urbanization.
-Thoughtful planning and development is required to ensure the city can continue to grow and thrive economically while adapting to climate change and mitigating risks.
+Finally, the city experiences a severe urban heat island effect linked to unprecedented urbanisation.
+Thoughtful planning and development is required to ensure the city can continue to grow and thrive economically, while adapting to climate change and mitigating risks.

 Asian cities find themselves at the forefront of vulnerability to climate change, grappling with increased frequency and intensity of natural hazards, necessitating urgent and comprehensive measures.
 The impact of climate change is notably disproportionate across these cities and the existing infrastructure is often ill-equipped to mitigate these impacts effectively.
 Compounded by rapid urbanisation across Asia, these challenges are exacerbated as increasing populations strain coping capacities of cities, rendering them susceptible to climate-induced disruptions.
 Our international development, planning and climate and sustainability services teams played a key role in supporting the knowledge management and resilience measurement of infrastructure for 17 cities across five priority developing member countries (DMCs) of the ADB including Bangladesh, Myanmar, Pakistan, the Philippines, and Vietnam.